mas-bandwidth/gafferongames/content/post/reading_and_writing_packets.md

 In the web world there are some really great libraries that read and write binary formats like <a href="http://bjson.org">BJSON</a>, <a href="https://developers.google.com/protocol-buffers/">Protocol Buffers</a>, <a href="https://google.github.io/flatbuffers/">Flatbuffers</a>, <a href="https://thrift.apache.org">Thrift</a>, <a href="https://capnproto.org">Cap’n Proto</a> and <a href="http://msgpack.org/index.html">MsgPack</a>.

-In some cases, these libraries can be a great fit for building your game network protocol.
+In manay cases, these libraries are great fit for building your game network protocol.
 But in the fast-paced world of first person shooters where efficiency is paramount, a hand-tuned binary protocol is still the gold standard.

 There are a few reasons for this.
 Web binary formats are designed for situations where versioning of data is _extremely_ important.
 If you upgrade your backend, older clients should be able to keep talking to it with the old format.
 Data formats are also expected to be language agnostic.
-A backend written in Golang should be able to talk with a web client running inside a browser in JavaScript and maybe some other server-side components written in Python or Java.
+A backend written in Golang should be able to talk with a web client written in JavaScript and other server-side components written in Python or Java.

 Game servers are completely different beasts.
 The client and server are almost always written in the same language (C++), and versioning is much simpler.
 If a client with an incompatible version tries to connect, that connection is simply rejected.
 There's simply no need for compatibility across different versions.